jaivalk/ec/README.md

 # ec

-This Repository has everything of my 4 years of Bachelors of Technology in Electronics and Communication
+This Repository has everything of my 4 years of Bachelor of Technology in Electronics and Communication